 Matthew was born in Naperville, Illinois, He has been living in Pinellas County since 1976 when he, his parents, and his 10 brothers and sisters relocated to Clearwater.
 He attended St. Cecelia Catholic School where his mother was his music teacher.
 He also graduated from Clearwater Central Catholic High School where his brother taught him chemistry and physics.
 Following high school, Matthew obtained two associate degrees from St. Petersburg Junior College and went on to earn his Bachelor of Arts degree cum laude from the University of South Florida and his Juris Doctorate at Stetson University College of Law in St. Petersburg, graduating sixth in his law school class despite working to support his family.

-In addition to his dedication to his clients, Matthew is dedicated to his community.
+Matthew is dedicated to his community.
 He enjoyed being an adjunct professor in the Legal Assistant program at St. Petersburg College.
 Matthew has spoken numerous times at the Clearwater Bar Association’s People’s Law School and appeared as a guest on the radio show “Ask an Attorney.”
 He has sponsored youth baseball teams, and enjoyed reading to younger children at the local library.
 Previously, Matthew oversaw the Christmas in January event sponsored by the Clearwater Bar Association.
 This event provides a Christmas for underprivileged children in our community.

 Matthew Noyes is admitted to practice in all Florida courts, as well as the United States District Court.
 He is a member of the Florida Justice Association, the Association of Trial Lawyers of America, the Clearwater Bar Association, and the St. Petersburg Bar Association.
 Matthew has appeared as a host and guest on the live call-in legal television show, FLA LAW.